researchpanelasia/rpa-recruitment/README.md

 + if greeting message is as expected

 It will be a very good idea to manage and submit your code in Git repository.

+Note for infrastructrue engineer position, shell scripting is also acceptable.

 Question 1: Implement a class that satisfies the test